bltavares/p2p-links/README.md

 ### [Dat](https://dat.foundation/)

+- Given that you have control of the website DNS, just publish a new dat repo if you loose access to the device.
+It's ok to have ephemeral hashes.
+  - `dat doctor` creates an ephemeral link just to test the connection

 - Using [dat-installer](https://github.com/staltz/dat-installer) to distribute my own Android APKs without releasing it on the store
 - Contributing to [datrs](https://github.com/datrs/) to build a Rust version and allow easier embedding of Dat protocol into other apps
 - [hyperdrive-fuse](https://github.com/andrewosh/hyperdrive-daemon)

+- [hyperswarm](https://github.com/hyperswarm) - distributed network stack on node
+  - [airpipe](https://github.com/noffle/airpipe) - share stdin/stdout over network using hyperswarm to find peers

 #### To keep an eye related to Dat